MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/manage-your-apps-in-developer-portal.md

 * **App content**: You can configure your app with the following additional features:

   * Loading indicator: Displays an indicator to let users know your hosted app content (For example: Tabs and Task modules) is loading.
   * Full-screen mode: Displays a personal app without an app header.
-This is supported only for the apps published to your org.
+It is only supported for the published apps to your org.

 * **Environments**